stephendickens1/ruby-foundations/chapter1/10_refactoring.md

 ## Reflect and Review

-In this chapter, we introduced the practice of refactoring.
+In this section, we introduced the practice of refactoring.
+From now on, we'll expect you to refactor your code, as you go along, with a strong focus on readability and ease of change.

 **Please pause at this point to reflect and review your learning...**